jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 We regroup, then head down the inviting crawlway.
-Soon we reach the little pitch and stream, I know this must lead quickly to the original Red-Cow sump but stupidly I don't go and have a quick look at it, instead heading directly upstream to Republica.
+Soon we reach the little pitch and stream, I know this must lead quickly to the original Red-Cow sump but stupidly I don't go and have a quick look at it, instead heading directly upstream to *Republika*.
 Â We were more than a little bit worried at this point, as Tetley and Clare were meant to be on the Day Train - but it was already past midnight.
 Were they alright?